 Baba Gourdnoush - the classic middle-eastern eggplant dip just with gourd

-4 small bottle gourds, halved and seeds removed
+4 small bottle gourds, peeled, halved and seeds removed

 2 Tbsp kosher salt